 In order to quantify the precision of a sensor for estimating an unknown parameter $\theta$, one needs to specify a proper figure of merit.
-In case of maximal-likelihood estimation theory, the imprecision of the estimation, as quantified by the variance of an \emph{unbiased} max-likelihood estimator, is bounded through Cram\'{e}r-Rao inequality~\cite{nla.cat-vn81100, Rao1992} by $1/MI(\theta)$, where $M$ is the number of samples and $I(\theta)$ is a quantity called Fisher information, which will be defined and discussed later.
+In case of maximal-likelihood estimation theory, the imprecision of the estimation can be quantified by the variance of an \emph{unbiased} max-likelihood estimator.
+This variance is bounded through Cram\'{e}r-Rao inequality~\cite{nla.cat-vn81100, Rao1992} by $1/MI(\theta)$, where $M$ is the number of samples and $I(\theta)$ is a quantity called Fisher information, which will be defined and discussed later.
 Dependence on $M$ is a direct consequence of central limit theorem, therefore the most important quantity which bounds the precision of a sensor is the Fisher information.
 In fact, in estimation theory, Fisher information is the conventional figure of merit for evaluating the performance of a sensor.
 Every sensing procedure exploits some resources such as time, particle number, system size, etc. The resource efficiency of a given sensor is determined by the scaling of Fisher information with respect to those resources.
 In other words, such scaling shows how the precision is enhanced by using more resources.
-In the absence of quantum features, the Fisher information at best scales linearly with the resource, which is known as standard (or shot-noise) limit.
-However, exploiting quantum features such as superposition and entanglement may result in super-linear scaling of the Fisher information with respect to the resource.
-This is known as quantum enhanced sensitivity and is one of the key properties that makes quantum sensors superior over their classical counterparts.
+In the absence of quantum features, the Fisher information at best scales linearly with the resource, which is known as standard quantum limit (or classical shot-noise limit).
+However, exploiting quantum features { such as quantum coherence, entanglement, and squeezing may result in super-linear scaling of the Fisher information with respect to their resource.} This is known as quantum-enhanced sensitivity and is one of the key properties that makes quantum sensors superior over their classical counterparts.